open-company/open-company-storage/README.md

-    :aws-sqs-bot-queue "CHANGE-ME" ; SQS queue to pass on requests to the Slack Bot :aws-sqs-email-queue "CHANGE-ME" ; SQS queue to pass on requests to the Email service :aws-sqs-auth-queue "CHANGE-ME" ; SQS queue to read notifications from the Auth service :aws-sns-storage-topic-arn "" ; SNS topic to publish notifications (optional) :open-company-ziggeo-api-token "CHANGE-ME" ; Video processing API token :open-company-ziggeo-api-key "CHANGE-ME" ; Video processing API key
+    :aws-sqs-bot-queue "CHANGE-ME" ; SQS queue to pass on requests to the Slack Bot :aws-sqs-email-queue "CHANGE-ME" ; SQS queue to pass on requests to the Email service :aws-sqs-auth-queue "CHANGE-ME" ; SQS queue to read notifications from the Auth service :aws-sqs-storage-queue "CHANGE-ME" ; SQS queue to read requests from the Bot service :aws-sns-storage-topic-arn "" ; SNS topic to publish notifications (optional) :open-company-ziggeo-api-token "CHANGE-ME" ; Video processing API token :open-company-ziggeo-api-key "CHANGE-ME" ; Video processing API key